You can connect from our home page (www.norquest.ca/tutor) through the links partway down the page:

 2. Click on Download.
 Then, click Microsoft Word (.docx)

 3. The document will download to your computer.
-Keep in mind : Sometimes, there are format changes from Google Doc to Microsoft Word.
-Format includes font, line spacing and title pages.
-Before you submit your work, remember to check if the Microsoft Word document format.
+Because these are different programs, sometimes there are format changes from Google Doc to Microsoft Word.
+Format includes font, line spacing and title pages and alignments.
+Before you submit your work, check to see if any changes need to be fixed.

 How do I save a google document?

 Google Documents will automatically save any changes you make to your document in real time.
 This means every time you type or delete something, the document saves itself.

 How do I save make sure I can find a document again?